qwerty-arun/Startup/How to get started, doing things that don't scale.md

 - Find market fit: The product you launch with will not be the one product that gives you market fit.
 Optimize for speed over scalability/clean code.
 Only worry about the next order of magnitude.
 When you have 100 customers, you need to worry about 1000 and not a million.
 - Necessity is the mother of all inventions: You'll find a way to make it work.
 - Do things that don't scale as long as you possibly can.
+- Often times, great ideas sound silly in the beginning.
+If people are adopting to your product quickly, then that can be a scalable business.
+## Press
+- Who do you want to reach?
+Press should have targeted audience and goals such as investors, customers and industries.
+- What is a story?
+Fundraising, product launches, milestones, stunts, hiring announcements.
+- Think objectively, if you weren't the founder, would you read a story about the company?
+Before you pitch, ask yourself, would anyone wanna read this.
+- Be original enough.
+- Mechanics of a story: 1: think of one, 2: get introduced to a reporter through your contacts.
+If your friends have started a startup and have recently been covered in news, ask them to connect to the reporter who wrote about them.
+3: Set a date a week in advance.
+4: Reach out